frank-wilson/Elements-of-Programming-Interviews-1/README.md

     Solved.
 Code in `04-01.cpp`.
 Not super-elegant, but works in O(n).

-  * Compute x mod a power of two.
-Return 13 for 77 mod 64.

-    No idea how to do this.

   * Test if x is a power of 2, i.e. true for x = 1,2,4,8, false otherwise.

     Simple!
 Just compute `(x & (x - 1)) == 0`.
 If x is a power of 2, then negating only set bit gives us zero.

+    Code in `04-01`.cpp.

+  * Compute x mod a power of two.
+Return 13 for 77 mod 64.

+    Simple!
+Just compute `(x & (power - 1))`.
+Unless x is a power of 2, then 0.

+    This makes no intuitive sense to me, but playing with the bits on paper makes the solution appear like magic.
+I love it.

     Code in `04-01`.cpp.